-On December 13, 2013, one week before the dispositive motion deadline, defendants filed motions to exceed the 30-page limit imposed by D. Kan.
-R. 7.1(e) and the pretrial order in Gambrill and Callahan.2 See, e.g., Defendants' Motion To Exceed The Thirty Page Limitation Of Its Memorandum In Support Of Motion For Summary Judgment (Doc. #66).
-The Court sustained the motions, ruling that each defendant could file one brief with an argument section not to exceed 40 pages.3 See Order (Doc. #67), entered December 16, 2013.
+On December 13, 2013, one week before the dispositive motion deadline, defendants filed motions to exceed the 30-page limitation imposed by D. Kan.
+R. 7.1(e) and the pretrial order here and in Callahan.
+See, e.g., Defendants' Motion To Exceed The Thirty Page Limitation Of Its Memorandum In Support Of Motion For Summary Judgment (Doc. #66).
+The Court sustained the motions, ruling that each defendant could file one brief with an argument section not to exceed 40 pages.
+See Order (Doc. #67) entered December 16, 2013.

 On December 20, 2013, the individual defendants filed joint motions for summary judgment in each case.
-See, e.g., Defendants Rick Armstrong, James Brown, Greg Lawson, Curtis Nicholson, Kevin Steele, Michael York and Terry Zeigler's Motion For Summary Judgment (Doc. #71).
+See, e.g., Defendants Rick Armstrong, James Brown, Greg Lawson, Curtis Nicholson, Kevin Steele, Michael York Terry Zeigler's Motion For Summary Judgment (Doc. #71).
 Among other things, the motions sought summary judgment on the issue of qualified immunity.